Emilevillette/LINFO1212-projet-preparatoire/README.md

 ### Notes

+**We had to squash last minute bugs because of browser cross-compatibility.
+Please note that this project has been tested on Chromium and Firefox only.**

 We used `Bootstrap` for the styling.

 The backend runs with `nodejs`/`expressjs`.
 The database is the `Sequelize` ORM (with `sqlite3`).
 Password are hashed with the `bcrypt` library.